griffinsharp/influncd/README.md

 Day 4: Add the about modal and social links.
 More styling to the frontend, making it presentable and eye-catching.
 Add more animation, and overall improve the UI and UX.

-Goals for the day: Fix any major bugs concerning JS and D3 functionality.
+Goals for the day: Fix any major bugs concerning `javascript` and `D3` functionality.
 Style to fit and reflect all wireframes/mockups.
 Links and modal with no broken links.